haitam03-yo/OptiVenteApiSystem/README.md

 cp .env.example .env
 ```

-After copying the example, open the `.env` file and configure values such as `OPENAI_API_KEY` and any other credentials required for the project.
+After copying the example, open the `.env` file and configure values required for the project.